-- Feline Viral Rhinotracheitis - This is a highly contagious upper respiratory tract infection that causes fever, coughing, sneezing and eye discharge.
+- Feline Viral Rhinotracheitis: This is a highly contagious upper respiratory tract infection that causes fever, coughing, sneezing, and eye discharge.

-- Panleukopenia - This is a potentially deadly feline virus that is comparable to Parvo in dogs.
+- Panleukopenia: This is a potentially deadly feline virus that is comparable to Parvo in dogs.
 Common symptoms include vomiting, diarrhea, dehydration, and extreme lethargy.

 About Vaccine Associated Sarcoma

-It's fairly rare, but in some incidences cancerous tumors will form at the vaccination site.
-Since the common vaccination site is in the scruff of the neck, tumor removal is complicated by the presence of so much muscle and bone tissue.
-Many vets now elect to give cat vaccines in the hip area, so that if a tumor does develop, there is more room to work around it.
+It's fairly rare, but in some incidences cancerous tumors can form at the vaccination site.
+Historically, the most common vaccination site was in the scruff of the neck, which meant that tumor removal was complicated by the presence of so much muscle and bone tissue.
+Cats with these growths had a poor prognosis; therefore, action was taken to help prevent these cases.

 To Vaccinate or Not to Vaccinate ...